USEPA/EPA_MOVES_Model/docs/MOVESGlossary.md

 **avgSpeedBinID**    an integer ID for an average speed bin

 **beginModelYearID**    always paired with endModelYearID.
 Together, they define a model year grouping for calculation purposes.
-They are inclusive.
+They are inclusive

 **cmpID**    an integer ID given to a particular component of the Complex Model